hashgraph/hedera-mirror-node/docs/design/nft.md

 #### List NFTs

 - GET `/api/v1/tokens/{id}/nfts` will list basic information of all NFTs for a given token.
-  - NFTs should only display if the token has not been deleted (e.g. `token.deleted` is false) Otherwise, display empty list.
-  - `account_id` should not display when the NFT has been deleted.
   - This endpoint should return a 409 for tokens that are not of type `NON_FUNGIBLE_UNIQUE` with a message that indicates that this endpoint is not valid for this token type.
   - `metadata` should be base64 encoded before returning.